Meschreiber/Enron-ML-Classifier/QuestionResponses.md

 > ('loan_advances', 0.0035303006608425349),
 > ('director_fees', 0.00057566797788414137)]`

->I used K-best and found these feature scores:
+>I used K-best and found these feature scores, rated from greatest to least:
 >`[('loan_advances', 549702499.04251242),
 > ('total_payments', 291743055.52305174),
 > ('total_stock_value', 276569697.03888297),